inscapist/terraform-k3s-private-cloud/README.md

 - Low memory usage and simpler architecture (thanks to K3S)
 - It has most expected features of kubernetes (PVC, LoadBalancer, MetricsServer)
 - Simple codebase with minimal magic
+- Network agnostic with ability to reuse VPC

 ## What is this?